Skip to content

 Interactive wizard.
 On a new project: walks you through platform selection and reviewer setup.
 On an existing project: offers upgrade, reviewer reconfiguration, or platform change.

-Non-interactive mode: --upgrade --platform <name> refreshes rules and schemas without prompts.
+Non-interactive mode: --upgrade --platform <name> migrates the graph to the current version (config, aspects, drift-state baselines) and refreshes rules, schemas, and platform files — without prompts.
 Useful in scripts and CI.